jojokarlin/Git_DRI_Jan_2017/concept.md

 You can think of markdown as a language read by many platforms and sites, including GitHub, to stylize text.
 Markdown is also thought to be more sustainable over time, since it is a plain text file.
 You'll notice this file is in markdown--check out its extension!

-To help you format your text (use markdown to translate plain to _pizzaz_), try this cheat-sheet: [GitHub Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+To help you format your text (use markdown to translate plain to _pizzazz_), try this cheat-sheet: [GitHub Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 I used it as a reference to create this repo.
 It is also appended to the bottom of the README.md file for quick access.

 ---